-A smaller, natural resource-based park is recommended for a 17-acre site south of Pomerado Road in Carroll Canyon on property adjacent to the United States International University Campus and owned by the university.
-This site is located in a creek bottom, six or more feet below the adjacent street level, and contains distinctive natural features and significant tree groupings.
-Several sensitive plant species may occur on or near this site, two of which, Manardell linoides biminea (Poway Rock Mint) and Acanthamintha ilicifolia (Thornmint) are on the state endangered species list.
+A site south of Pomerado Road in Carroll Canyon on property adjacent to the Alliant International University should be preserved by including the land as part of the City's Multiple Habitat Planning Area.
+This site, adjacent to Pomerado Road, is located in a creek bottom and contains distinctive natural features and significant tree groupings.
+Several sensitive plant species may occur on or near this site.
 It is probable that development of facilities, such as athletic fields, in this area would result in significant environmental impacts.
 Therefore, the construction of facilities or the disturbance of natural features is strongly discouraged.
-Improvements, if any, should not impair the resources that justify the establishment of this site as a resource-based park.
+Improvements, if any, should not impair the resources that justify the establishment of this site as a part of the City's Multiple Habitat Planning Area.
+Due to the constraints, the Olympic Golf Course may no longer be feasible.